Fourth of July: Celebrating and Honoring Veterans With Mesothelioma

 • Financial aid for next of kin and survivors

-Veterans with mesothelioma can also pursue even more compensation through private claims filed against makers of asbestos-containing products.
+Veterans with mesothelioma can also pursue even more compensation through private claims, also known as mesothelioma lawsuits, filed against makers of asbestos-containing products.
 These claims can award over $1 million and are not filed against the government.

 Veterans Support Team